 The Service is once again asking for help from big game hunters in Montana, Idaho, and Wyoming during the big-game hunting season.
 Please report any sightings of wolf activity to the nearest U.S. Fish and Wildlife Service, state Fish and Game Agency, Forest Service, BLM, Tribal, or USDA Wildlife Services office.
 We thank everyone for their cooperation.

 Livestock Depredations & Management (control)

-repeatedly visited his horses that are in a corral near his house.
+A livestock producer near Dubios, WY still has a shoot on site permit on private property.
+Wolves have repeatedly visited his horses that are in a corral near his house.
 No wolves have been taken to date.

 Information, Education & Law Enforcement

 On Dec.
 5th and 6th, Bangs gave a presentation and attended People and Wildlife: Conflict or Coexistence?
 This international conference was attended by nearly 250 experts throughout the world to look at ways to reduce conflicts between people and wildlife, while conserving rare species.
 On the 7th, Bangs and Dr. John Linnell gave presentations to about 100 members of the UK Wolf Conservation Trust just outside London.
 After their talks and lunch they participated in a "wolf walk", where members get to hike through the English forest with 3 captive European wolves on leashes.
 About 25 people walked on our session and it was extremely interesting.

 The Utah wolf management "plan" developed by students at Utah State University can be seen at http://www.cnr.usu.edu/nrei (PDF).